 - Carefully dump your dough out onto a large sheet of plastic wrap and press it together into a ball.
 Flatten the ball into a disk, cover completely and put the dough into the fridge for at least 45 minutes.

 - Clear a space in your kitchen to roll out your dough.
-I have a baking mat that I then cover with parchment.
-Unwrap your chilled dough and place it on the parchment, then put another sheet of parchment on top.
-Scour your house for two objects that are the same thickness, preferably between 1/4 and 1/2 inch.
-I used two cutting boards.
-Places them on either side of the dough about as far apart as the span of your rolling pin.
-These will be your guides to make sure your dough is rolled to an even thickness.
-With the parchment paper over the top, roll your cookie dough until it's even with your guides.
+Unwrap your chilled dough and place it on a sheet of parchment, then put another sheet of parchment on top.
+Roll your dough to between ¼ and ½ inch thick.
+Some rolling pin bands are a greath tool here to make sure your dough is an even thickness throughout.
 Slide something stiff under your rolled out dough, and transport it back to the refrigerator to chill for another 15 minutes.
+You may need to roll your dough in a few batches.

 - Remove your rolled dough from the fridge, cut the shapes you want, place the cut dough onto a parchment lined cookie sheet, and then put the cookie sheet in the freezer for 15 minutes.